chef-boneyard/chef-web-docs-2016/includes_resources_provisioning/includes_resources_provisioning_aws_security_group_attributes.rst

    * - ``security_group_id``
      - Use to specify the |amazon aws| security group identifier.
    * - ``vpc``
-     - The identifier for the |amazon vpc|.
+     - Use to specify the identifier for the |amazon vpc|.